cypherpunk-academy/2064/en/070_2023_The Manifesto_2.md

 "7 -- We need transparency, openness from everything public, from everything that concerns us, from everything that is not private.
 When I use or consume something, I have a human right to know what happened to it before:
-Who produced my electricity, which I take out of the socket, how was it produced?
+Who produced my electricity, which I take out of the socket, how was it built?
-Who helped build my computer, who wrote my software and what did he or she do?
+Who helped build my computer, who wrote my software, and what did he or she do?
 What do companies do to develop a product, to build it, to sell it?
 How does the state ensure my safety?
 What's he doing for it?